Shields

 “Are you ready for something bigger, Yagrin?” she asks.

-I answer by bringing an immense lightning storm, much bigger than the one that I flowed in Tshuan.
+I answer by bringing an immense lightning storm, much bigger than the one that I flowed in Tshuan, larger than any storm I could create with flow.

-By staying focused on the storm, and where I am, and my intention, I’m able to direct the storm, and see the lightning strike only in the places that I choose.
+By staying focused on the storm, where I am, and my intention, I’m able to direct the storm, and see the lightning strike only in the places that I choose.

 I command the storm for an hour and then let it dissolve.